Money-weighted and Time-weighted Rates of Return

 The money-weighted return considers the money invested and gives the investor information on the actual investment return.
 Calculating money-weighted return is similar to calculating an investment’s internal rate of return (IRR).

 The money-weighted rate of return (MWRR) is like the portfolio’s internal rate of return (IRR).
 It’s the rate at which the present value of cash flows equals zero.
-In simple terms, it’s a way to measure how well a portfolio is performing.
+It’s a way to measure how well a portfolio performs.

 $$\sum_{t=0}^{T}{\frac{CF_t}{\left(1+IRR\right)^t}=0}$$